NadzwyczajnaGrupaRobocza/bomberman/CONTRIBUTING.md

 ### 5.1 Creating pull request

 After pushing changes go to Bomberman's github page and select Your repository.
-In riught top corner You should find green button "Create pull request"
+In right top corner You should find green button "Create pull request"

 ### 5.2 Compilation for linux